 Preparing for Crate Training While at Work

 Training your puppy to use a crate while you’re at work can be tough.
-But, with the right steps, you can make it work.
+But with the right steps, you can make it work.
 First, pick the right crate size and type for your puppy.
 Then, make the crate a comfy and safe spot for them.
 This will help them feel calm and secure while you’re away.

 Selecting the Right Crate Size and Type

 Choosing the right crate is key.
 It should be big enough for your puppy to move around easily.
-They should be able to stand up, turn around, and lie down without trouble6.
+They should be able to stand up, turn around, and lie down without trouble.
 Don’t pick a crate that’s too big, or they might have accidents.

 Setting Up a Comfortable and Safe Crate Environment